Skip to Content

 Finally, on the flipside, since Siamese cats are almost always kept as indoor kitties, it will be up to you to make sure that they are getting enough exercise.
 Having lots of toys available helps, but scheduled playtime is also a good idea.
 A bored Siamese may start sleeping more than usual and obesity can definitely become a risk.

-Counting your cat’s calories for proper nutrition
+Counting your cat’s calories (food) for proper nutrition – Fluffy Siamese Cat or Just Fat?

 Siamese cats need a lot of protein and most vets will recommend that you use a high protein and grain free cat food.
 Wet food is preferable, but if you are on a budget you can always boil a little water and optionally add a chicken bouillon cube to it (salt free only) and pour a little into their food.